 - 2 small Asian red eschalots, peeled, chopped

 - 1 tbsp dark soy sauce

-- 1 tbsp light soy sauce
+- 2 tbsp fish sauce

-- 4 handfuls bean sprouts
+- 200 g (2½ cups) bean sprouts

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

 Soak dried chillies in a bowl with 60 ml boiling water for 10 minutes.
 Place chillies and soaking water in a small food processor, along with long red chilli and eschalots, and process to form a paste.
 Set aside.

 Combine soy sauces, fish sauce, sugar and white pepper in a bowl.
 Set aside.

 Heat half the oil in a wok, heavy-based frying pan or skillet with high sides over high heat.
 Add half the garlic, half the prawns, half the fishcake slices and 1 sliced lap cheong, stir-frying for 10 seconds.
 Add half the noodles and stir-fry for 2 minutes or until golden and coated.
 Add half the reserved chilli paste and half the soy sauce mixture, stir-frying for a further 2 minutes.
 Add half the garlic chives and half the bean sprouts, stir-frying for a further 20 seconds.
 Crack one egg into mixture and scramble into noodles for 30 seconds or until egg is cooked.
 Transfer to a serving plate, keep warm, then repeat with remaining ingredients to make a second serve.